aramsimonyan1/forum-visualised/README.md

     $go run main.go

     To run with docker:
-    $docker image build -t my-forum-app .
+    $docker image build -t forum-app .
-    $docker container run -p 8080:8080 my-forum-app
+    $docker container run -p 8080:8080 forum-app

     Open your web browser and navigate to http://localhost:8080.
-    The forum webpage should now be able to Register or Log in to the platform.
+    The forum webpage should now be accessible, allowing users to Register or Log in to the platform.